Artificial Disc Replacement

 A cervical ADR involves surgical removal of an intervertebral disc to decompress the spinal cord.
 The artificial disc is inserted in place of the removed disc that was between the two cervical vertebrae.

-Lumbar ADR, the more common of the two ADR procedures, is performed through an incision in the abdomen.
+Lumbar ADR is performed through an incision in the abdomen.
 The surgeon moves organs and blood vessels aside to access the spine without having to move the nerves.
 He or she opens the disc space, removes the degenerated disc and replaces it with an artificial disc.

-The surgery usually takes two to three hours.
-Patients are generally encouraged to stand and walk the day after surgery, and to soon move their trunk area, which can help in recovery.
-Patients generally stay in the hospital for two to four days.
+Patients are generally encouraged to stand and walk the day after surgery.
 Rehabilitation exercises are ongoing, and patients can expect improved mobility and decreased pain within weeks or months of the surgery.

 - Allergic reaction to implanted materials